ratehub/senior-devops-exercise/README.md

 #### Environment Variables

 - `LISTEN_ADDR` -- The port this Service is exposed on in Kubernetes.
+This should be a string of the form `:<number>`.
 - `DATA_STORE_CONNECTION` -- The connection string use by `api` to connect to the the `data-store`.

 #### Other Settings